 Smoking a fresh turkey leads to a juicy, delicious dish and is a great excuse to cook outside.
 You don’t have to wait until Thanksgiving to take your bird to the smoker.
 Smoked turkey can be more flavorful and tender compared to a roasted turkey because of the longer cooking time and the flavors infused through the smoke and brine.
 My favorite part of a smoked turkey is the crispier skin.

-We loaded the steps below with information to help make your smoked turkey a success.
-Smoking a turkey may take a little more time than roasting but the results are well-worth the effort.
+We loaded the steps in this smoked turkey recipe below with information to help make your smoked turkey a success.
+Smoking a whole turkey may take a little more time than roasting but the results are well worth the effort.

 Do I need a smoker for smoked turkey?

-Despite the name smoked turkey, you can use your gas grill, charcoal grill, an electric smoker, or any grill that you have on deck.
+Despite the name smoked turkey, you can use your gas grill, charcoal grill, an electric smoker, or any grill that you have on deck for this smoked turkey recipe.
 You just need one where you can add in the element of wood smoke and maintain consistent temperatures with indirect heat.

 The other key thing to keep in mind is the size of your turkey, as it needs enough space around it so air can circulate properly.
 You likely won’t be able to fit a full-size turkey on smokers smaller than 18″.
 Typically pellet grills are large enough to handle any size of turkey.
 Smoker not big enough?
 Checkout our smoked whole chicken recipe instead.